roman-milk/roman-milk.github.io/a-secretary-changed.md

  "What do you think Chris?" she asked as she jiggled my big tits for her amusement.
 Chris sneered and said, "Not too shabby," in a sort of husky voice.
 I blushed and gave her a half smile.

  "Now precious, while you and Chris consumate your new status as a hot wife, Bill here is going to explain why you're going to keep doing everything you're told," Mistress explained, as she tweaked and twisted my pink nipples by their rings.
-Report_Story #2